Great Floridians: Great Floridians Program

 Under the Statute, each year at least two people who have had an outstanding impact on Florida are nominated by an ad hoc committee of representatives of the Governor, each member of the Florida Cabinet, the President of the Senate, the Speaker of the House of Representatives, and the Director of the Division of Historical Resources.
 Subsequently, the Secretary of State chooses among them.

 Ten persons named in the new program were previously included in the Great Floridian 2000 program: Mary McLeod Bethune, Lawton M. Chiles, Henry Morrison Flagler, John Gorrie, Ben Hill Griffin, Jr., Spessard Holland, Zora Neale Hurston, May Mann Jennings, Dick Pope, Sr. and James Van Fleet.

 As of 2013, 89 people had been honored.

 Scott actions

 On April 12, 2013, Governor Rick Scott presented Tim Tebow with the award at TPC at Sawgrass, just prior to Tebow's charity gala and golf tournament, attended by numerous celebrities and sports figures.
 Wayne Huizenga was similarly honored but with less fanfare.
 Less than two weeks later, 21 additional persons were named in a press release on the governor's webpage.

 Contrary to F.S.
-267.0731, "Scott single-handedly chose most of the latest group," according to an article in the Tampa Bay Times.
+267.0731, "Scott single-handedly chose most of the latest group," according to Tampa Bay Times.